bsshreyas99/parallel-crypto/README.md

 ### *Plan to Achieve*

 We will construct a library with parallel versions of existing sequential implementations of primarily two cryptographic algorithms, AES and ChaCha20.
+In the case we do not find a satisfactory sequential version, we will implement our own version following the steps detailed for the algorithm.

 For both the AES and ChaCha20 algorithms, we will work on parallelizing the independently computed blocks using atleast 2 framworks and techniques mentioned above.
 A combination of the parallelization techniques will also be explored.
-For implemntations using CUDA, we will test and study their performances on the GPUs of both the machine types.
+For implementations using CUDA, we will test and study their performances on the GPUs of both the machine types.

 ### *Hope to Achieve*